-PW [00:32:44] I ended up being hired to start a research project.
-It was part time again.
-On, again, on IVF and implantation rates.
-So I was setting up a research project when I got called by.
-Actually it was a recruitment agency, which is so strange, but for some reason at the time BCNU was looking for, for some new people and they had hired a company to hire, which they had never done.
-Anyway, I got asked if I would consider a job at BCNU, and it was interesting because at the time, they said, "Oh, this, this would only be a temporary position, a one year temporary."
-And I said, "Well, forget it then."
-I'm not, there's no way, I am in the middle of this research, setting up this research project and this, that and the other thing.
-And I'm not going to, I'm not going to abandon it for anything other than a regular full-time position.
-So the next thing you know- they were offering me a regular full-time position, and I got hired as a communications officer at BCNU in 1995.
+PW [00:32:44] I ended up being hired to start a research project-it was part-time again on IVF and implantation rates.
+So I was setting up a research project when I got called, actually it was a recruitment agency, which is so strange, but for some reason at the time BCNU (B.C.
+Nurses' Union) was looking for some new people and they had hired a company to hire, which they had never done.
+Anyway, I got asked if I would consider a job at BCNU, and it was interesting because at the time, they said, "Oh, this would only be a temporary position, a one-year temporary."
+I said, "Well, forget it then.
+I'm not, there's no way.
+I am in the middle of this research, setting up this research project and this, that and the other thing and I'm not going to abandon it for anything other than a regular full-time position.
+So the next thing you know they were offering me a regular full-time position, and I got hired as a communications officer at BCNU in 1995.

-PW [00:34:04] And it was an interesting time.
-Remember, I said earlier that, that a lot of the activists were kind of pushing back against the top down approach of the union.
-Well, Anne Harvey was the Chief Operating Officer at the time when I, when I was hired.
-And she really wanted to change the model of our union service delivery to adopt the organizing model, which of course was, it was something that really made a lot of sense to me.
+PW [00:34:06] It was an interesting time.
+Remember, I said earlier that a lot of the activists were kind of pushing back against the top-down approach of the union?
+Well, Anne Harvey was the Chief Operating Officer at the time when I was hired, and she really wanted to change the model of our union service delivery to adopt the organizing model, which of course was something that really made a lot of sense to me.
 It's a model that, it's an empowerment model.
-And basically the union is driven by the priorities of, of activists at the grassroots level.
-So that was one of the first things that I, that I got to work on.
+Basically the union is driven by the priorities of activists at the grassroots level.
+So that was one of the first things that I got to work on.
 I had to do a lot of the communication or when we were bargaining.
 I didn't particularly like bargaining, but I was expected to.
 Anne expected that all the Communication Department was basically there to communicate again, to make sure that our members were always completely informed about what was going on with bargaining.
 So part of that department was also the campaigns because the organizing model really required campaigns.
 So we were very, very adept at mounting campaigns.
 We'd go out to workplaces where a member had a certain issue and we would help them organize a campaign.
-So it was very interesting work at the time, but I really wasn't using my research skills.
-And the health care systems information that that my experience and knowledge was, and so over time I was supported-Debra McPherson was a big supporter of this, to actually work more on policy and research.
+So it was very interesting work at the time, but I really wasn't using my research skills and the health care systems information that my experience and knowledge was.
+Over time I was supported-Debra McPherson was a big supporter of this-to actually work more on policy and research.